BrunoVollin/pong-ultimate/README.md

 ## Running

-Run `pong-ultimate.exe` and this should work.
+Run `pong-ultimate.exe` and it should work.

 However, if you prefer a more traditional way of running a Python project...

 1. Download and install [Python 3](https://www.python.org/downloads/);
-2. In the console, write `python -m pip install -r requirements.txt` and press ENTER;
+2. In the console, type `python -m pip install -r requirements.txt` and press ENTER;
-3. Then, still in the console, write `python main.py` and press ENTER again;
+3. Then, still at the console, type `python main.py` and press ENTER again;
 4. Have fun!